“A thoroughly decent human being”

-One of the only things I love more than baseball is writing about baseball.
-Occasionally, I have the good fortune to write for a fellow baseball fan.
-Imagine getting paid to learn more about the thing you love, and to share those feelings with an audience.
+One of the only things I love more than baseball is writing about baseball—and occasionally, I have the good fortune to write for a fellow baseball fan.
+Imagine getting paid to learn more about the thing you love, and to share that love with an audience.

 A couple of months ago, I wrote a speech for a lifelong fan of the St. Louis Cardinals.
 And in the course of my research I came across a speech I mentioned in yesterday’s post, the eulogy Bob Costas delivered for baseball legend Stan Musial.
 I thought you deserved to hear a little more about it.